 Who is Garden Party?

-Well, hello!
-Glad you asked!
+Well, hello and so glad you asked!
+I guess I am Garden Party.
 My name is TJ Montague and I am the founder and designer at Garden Party.
-I have a Bachelor’s Degree in Environmental Design.
-It is an interdisciplinary education in architecture, landscape architecture and urban planning – with an emphasis on social justice, social patterns and ecological sustainability.
+I have a Bachelor’s Degree in Environmental Design, which is an interdisciplinary education in architecture, landscape architecture and urban planning – with an emphasis on social justice, social patterns and ecological sustainability.
 In short, it is a study of people and places and what makes both work and why.
 A great jumping off point for becoming an event florist.

 When was Garden Party founded?